 Overview of the Program

 On November 1, 2021, the CMRAO introduced its mandatory education program for new applicants for a General Licence.
-Effective July 1, 2023, the CMRAO will introduce a mandatory Continuing Professional Education (CPE) program as a requirement for the renewal of General Licences.
-All General Licence holders will be required to complete the requirements of the program annually to maintain their licence.
+As of July 1, 2023, the CMRAO's mandatory Continuing Professional Education (CPE) program is a requirement for the renewal of General Licences.
+All General Licence holders are required to complete the requirements of the program annually to maintain their licence.

 The CPE program supports the CMRAO’s mandate to strengthen the condominium management profession and help protect consumers in Ontario’s complex and rapidly growing condominium sector.
-The program will strengthen the condominium management profession by assisting licensed condominium managers to:
+The program strengthens the condominium management profession by assisting licensed condominium managers to:

 - Maintain and improve professional competencies

 - Stay up to date with legislation, best practices, and technology